1. Get Help with your Beach Wedding

 12. Welcome Your Guests

 Be sure to place an amenities basket at the entrance to your spot on the beach that is full of essentials for the day outdoors (suntan lotion, water, etc.) and goodies that will remind them of the setting — embroidered beach blankets with your names and wedding date, shawls for the ladies, or pretty parasols in your wedding colors, for example.
 (Video loves color.
 Include lots of bright colors in your decorations and bride’s maid dresses to make your wedding video really pop!)
 Flip-flops of various sizes are fun & useful party favors.
-Your DJ or musician should play music to help set the mood of your beach wedding.
+Your DJ or musician should play music to help set the mood of your beach wedding & reception.
 Tropical island & steel drums works well.
 Acoustic guitar can give you a more classic feeling to modern songs, or a modern feeling to classical music.

 12. Be Good Guests